Saddam2360/sunnah-life-360/CONTRIBUTING.md

 Telegram: Coming Soon

-We appreciate your efforts — may Allah reward you 🌙
+We appreciate your efforts — may Allah reward you! 🌙

 ---